-When the victim of domestic violence, dating violence, sexual assault, or stalking has lived in the unit for less than one year, the PHA will provide several options for continued assistance.
+When the victim of domestic violence, dating violence, sexual assault, or stalking, or human trafficking has lived in the unit for less than one year, COCthe PHA will provide several options for continued assistance.

-The PHA will first try to transfer the participant to another PBV unit in the same development or transfer to a different development where the PHA has PBV units.
-The PHA will expedite the administrative processes in this case in an effort to conduct the transfer as quickly as possible.
-If assistance is transferred to another development, the PHA will give priority to the participant on the other development's waiting list.
+COCThe PHA will first try to transfer the participant to another PBV unit in the same development or transfer to a different development where COCthe PHA has PBV units.
+COCThe PHA will expedite the administrative processes in this case in an effort to conduct the transfer as quickly as possible.
+If assistance is transferred to another development, COCthe PHA will give priority to the participant on the other development's waiting list.

-If no units are available for an internal transfer to a PBV development or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to either tenant-based rental assistance (HCV) or assistance in the PHA's public housing program.
-Such a decision will be made by the PHA based on the availability of tenant-based vouchers and/or vacancies in public housing units.
+If no units are available for an internal transfer to a PBV development or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to either tenantbased rental assistance (HCV) or assistance in the COCPHA's public housing program.
+Such a decision will be made by COCthe PHA based on the availability of tenant-based vouchers and/or vacancies in public housing units.
 Such families must be selected from the waiting list for the applicable program.
-The PHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, and stalking in both its HCV and public housing programs in order to expedite this process.
+COCThe PHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, and-stalking and human trafficking in both its HCV and public housing programs in order to expedite this process.
 See Section 4-III.C. of this administrative plan.

-If a victim wishes to move after a year of occupancy in the unit, but no tenant-based vouchers are available, the PHA will offer the participant an internal transfer to another PBV unit in the same development or a transfer to a different development where the PHA has PBV units.
-The PHA will expedite the administrative processes in this case in an effort to conduct the transfer as quickly as possible.
+If a victim wishes to move after a year of occupancy in the unit, but no tenant-based vouchers are available, COCthe PHA will offer the participant an internal transfer to another PBV unit in the same development or a transfer to a different development where COCthe PHA has PBV units.
+COCThe PHA will expedite the administrative processes in this case in an effort to conduct the transfer as quickly as possible.

-If no units are available for an internal transfer, or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to the PHA's public housing program.
-The PHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, and stalking as part of the public housing ACOP in order to expedite this process.
+If no units are available for an internal transfer, or if there is reasonable cause to believe that such a transfer would put the victim in jeopardy, the participant may receive continued assistance through an external transfer to COCthe PHA's public housing program.
+COCThe PHA has adopted a waiting list preference for victims of domestic violence, dating violence, sexual assault, and stalking, and human trafficking as part of the public housing ACOP in order to expedite this process.